juanfrans/juanfrans.github.io/_pages/about.md

 #### AWARDS, EXHIBITIONS AND GRANTS

+* AR for Everyone!
+Experiencing Augmented Reality News Stories in the Browser, selected as one of the winners of the [2020 Journalism 360 Challenge](https://journalists.org/programs/journalism-360/challenge/2020-winners/), 2019.
 * [Points Unknown: New Frameworks for Investigation and Creative Expression Through Mapping](https://pointsunknown.nyc/), principal investigator.
 A Columbia University [Collaboratory grant](https://entrepreneurship.columbia.edu/collaboratory/points-unknown-new-frameworks-investigation-creative-expression-mapping-collaboration-j-school-gsapp/) to create and implement courses that combine mapping, narrative and storytelling in the School of Journalism and in the Graduate School of Architecture, Planning and Preservation.
 Columbia University, 2016 - 2018.
 * How We Die, exhibited at the [Data Through Design](http://2018.datathroughdesign.com/event.html) art exhibit, at Made in NY Media Center, New York, 2018.
 * Conflict Urbanism: Colombia, awarded best academic visualization at the [CitiViz](http://cityvis.io/) competition organized by [Habitat X Change](https://t.co/lRv2fgnUDO) during UN’s Habitat 3 summit, 2016.